📗

 What you’ll quietly gain

-• Turn intimidating GPU Programming theory into hands-on, bookmark-worthy practice.
+• Turn intimidating javascript theory into hands-on, bookmark-worthy practice.

-• Concrete examples that make Parallel Processing feel like a habit, not a hurdle.
+• Concrete examples that make javascript feel like a habit, not a hurdle.

 • Tiny mindset shifts that turn bugs into fast feedback instead of frustration.